When Worry about Money Threatens Our Ministry & Health

 I have regularly seen how God miraculously provides for His children.

-For many years, we started churches among people who had no Christian background.
+For many years, we started churches among people who were not from a Christian background.
 Some of these believers wanted to become missionaries.
-Their unbelieving families did not support them, and their sending church was made up of 4-5 young people.
+Their unbelieving families did not support them, and their sending church was made up of a small group of young people.
 Where would the money come from?

-One of these girls, we will call her L.F., was such a witness to me about what it meant to trust God.
-Although she had no visible means of support, she would ask God what to do, and then follow His instruction.
-She told me once when she had no money to buy food, she was asking God what to do and was walking along praying.
-As she walked, she looked down in the gutter and a packet of tissues caught her eye.
-She felt prompted to pick it up, and as she opened it she found a few 100 notes inside it.
+One of these girls, we will call her Susan., was such a witness to me about what it meant to trust God.
+Although she had no visible means of support, she would ask God what to do, and then follow His instructions.
+She told me that once, when she had no money to buy food, she asked God what to do and walked along praying.
+As she walked, she looked down into the gutter.
+A packet of tissues caught her eye.
+She felt prompted to pick it up, and as she opened it, she found a few 100 notes inside it.
 She took it to the police station nearby to ask if anyone had lost it.
-Amazingly the police did not take it for themselves.
+Amazingly, the police did not take it for themselves.
 They told her no one had lost it, and that she should take it.
 That money was enough for her food and rent for a month!

 Trust, Pray, Listen, Obey

-L.F. demonstrated that it is possible to trust God to provide.
-We trust, pray, and then listen and obey Him in detail to “find” where and how He wants to provide for us.
+Susan demonstrated that it is possible to trust God to provide.
+We trust and pray.
+Then we listen and obey Him carefully to “find” where and how He wants to provide for us.

 Turn to God with your financial fear and stress.
 Listen to Him.
 Jesus said that God cares for the birds.
 You are far more precious to Him than swallows or parrots.
 Your Father cares deeply about you.

-Consider These Questions if You Worry About Money
+Consider These Questions if You Often Worry About Money

-Be honest with God and share with Him what you are worrying about.
+Be honest with God and let Him know what you are worrying about.
 Ask Him for His wisdom about what to do.

 Do you have a story of God’s guidance or provision?
 Share it in the comments below or on the Missionary Life Facebook Group!
 We’d love to hear and be encouraged by your testimony.
-We will share more on this topic next week so stay tuned!
+We will share more on this topic soon so stay tuned!

-*This is a guest blog written by RM.
+*This is a guest blog originally written by RM.
+Edited and updated by Cynthia Anderson.